-The complexity of AtoN design depends on various factors including focal height, foundation conditions and environmental loadings.
-It is important that the design complies with the regulations, codes, standards and guidelines, applicable for the geographical region and that these are incorporated into AtoN design and construction.
+The complexity of AtoN design depends on various factors including focal height, waterway geometry, foundation conditions and environmental loadings.
+It is essential that the design complies with the regulations, codes, standards and guidelines, applicable for the geographical region and that these are incorporated into AtoN design and construction.
 It is particularly important in countries with extreme climatic conditions such as cyclones, extreme waves, or seismic induced activity, that AtoN are designed for relevant environmental conditions.

 It is important that the AtoN manager understands:

-The requirement for and benefits of, appropriate AtoN structural design, using geographically appropriate design criteria.
+the requirement for, and benefits of, appropriate AtoN structural design, using geographically appropriate design criteria;

-The value of identifying and providing clear AtoN structural design requirements that can be understood by designers and suppliers and held with the AtoN records.
-This is referred to as “requirement traceability” in Guideline G1133 Requirement Traceability [2].
+the value of identifying and providing clear AtoN structural design requirements that can be understood by designers and suppliers and held with the AtoN records.
+This is referred to as “requirement traceability” in Guideline G1133 Requirement Traceability [2];

-When there may be a need to request appropriately qualified assistance, to undertake the structural design and construction of new AtoN, or structural assessment of existing AtoN.
+when there may be a need to request appropriately qualified assistance, to undertake the structural design and construction of new AtoN, or structural assessment of existing AtoN; and

-That structural engineering design and assessment of AtoN should be undertaken by engineers with the relevant qualifications and design experience, appropriate to the AtoN complexity and environmental setting.
+that structural engineering design and assessment of AtoN should be undertaken by engineers possessing the relevant qualifications and design experience, appropriate to the AtoN complexity and environmental setting.

 Please note that definitions of various design guidance documentation are included in section 7.1, but for simplicity, within this Guideline the terms codes, regulations, guidelines and standards will be referred to collectively as codes, unless being described separately.